aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/agent-assist-demo-script.md

 # LCA Agent Assist Demo

-### 1. New demo script  - demo all features in one call.

--- Part 1: AgentAssist gathers some information for later use - eg credit card type and caller’s first name.
+### Part 1: AgentAssist gathers some information for later use - eg credit card type and caller’s first name.

 **Agent**: Hello!
 Thanks for calling ACME Bank.
 My name is Oliver.
 How can i help you?
 **Caller**: Hi.
 I’m calling about my **Rewards** card.
 **Agent**: Excellent.. give me a second to look up your customer account..